Recommendations & Conclusions

 AI tools are already useful time-savers for education professionals, and whilst reliable data is hard to come by, it seems highly likely that the technology is this generation of students’ calculator or smartphone.

-Government response.
 The government mentioned the transition of the Frontier AI Taskforce into the AI Safety Institute and affirmed its commitment to supporting AI adoption in public services.
-It provided specific examples of existing initiatives, including £2 million to Oak National Academy …
+It provided specific examples of existing initiatives, including £2 million to Oak National Academy for AI education tools and …

 Department for Science, Innovation and Technology